ad-astra-video/livepeer-app-pipelines/README.md

                "timeout_seconds": 300                    # timeout of request required in seconds
              }
              ```
       - `Livepeer-Payment` this is base64 encoded payment ticket.
+If no payment needed, do not include header.
         - See services/api.ts in example apps for how to format the ticket
-        - If no payment is needed only include `sender` and `expected_price`.
-[See example here](https://github.com/ad-astra-video/livepeer-app-pipelines/blob/2bcd845a17e9a28c700d4b2bb050ad2eb00f89a6/llm/webapp/src/services/api.ts#L265)
       - Body of the request with everything needed to complete the work requested (can be json or multipart).
 The entire body is passed through, headers from the request are not passed through to the worker.
       - The response is directly passed through from the Orchestrator in response
         - response can by synchronous http or Server Sent Events (SSE) streaming